Note: On this page you will find the story of how the Friends of the Wild Flower Garden came into existence through the efforts of Clinton Odell.

 Clinton M. Odell: Eloise Butler taught science in Minneapolis high schools from about 1874 to 1911.
 One of the students in her botany class at Central High School in the mid-1890s was Clinton Odell.
 Butler was known for taking her students on field trips to the woods, swamps, and bogs at the edge of Minneapolis.
 (At the time, woods and swamps stretched from near Cedar Lake to Lake Minnetonka.)
 These botanizing expeditions made a lasting impression on Odell.
 Years later, in an article that appeared in the Christian Science Monitor in 1949, Odell recalled how Eloise Butler and a few other teachers used an area in Glenwood Park (now Wirth Park) for their own special wild garden.
 "They used to go out there in their spare time and collect plant specimens.
 I just got interested in going out there in the spring to see what came up."
 The spot frequented by Eloise Butler and her fellow teacher-botanizers would become the Eloise Butler Wild Flower Garden.
 The interest in nature Butler sparked in Clinton Odell would lead to Odell becoming a benefactor of the Garden, and to his founding the Friends of the Garden in 1952.

 Clinton Odell's father was a lawyer and a tinkerer.
 He had a side business, the Burma-Vita Company, selling a liniment product.
 Clinton also practiced law for six years, then formed an insurance agency, White and Odell, an agency of Northwestern National Life, but his doctor advised him to find a less stressful line of work.
 In 1924 he joined the Burma-Vita Company and With the help of a chemist friend, Odell developed the family liniment recipe into a formula for a brushless shaving cream, a product popular in England at the time.
 Thus, Burma-Shave was born.
 But the product was hardly an overnight success.
 Odell's two sons, Allan and Leonard, sold the product door to door and to pharmacies in the upper Midwest.
 As the story goes, when Allan was on a sales trip in rural Illinois in 1925, he saw a series of roadside signs advertising a gas station.
 Each sign pitched a single product, culminating in a sign pointing toward the gas station itself.
 Allan thought it could work to sell Burma-Shave.
 He convinced his skeptical father to spend $200 to try the idea.
 Allan cut and painted boards, wrote a simple three-phrase jingle, and erected the first Burma-Shave signs on Highway 35 between Minneapolis and Albert Lea.
 After the Odell's had put up a dozen sets of signs, orders started pouring in.
-They had so much business they built a new factory at 2318 Chestnut Avenue West, just west of Penn Avenue, in the Bryn Mawr neighborhood of south Minneapolis.
+They had so much business they built a new factory at 2318 Chestnut Avenue West, just west of Penn Avenue, in the Bryn Mawr neighborhood of south Minneapolis, abandoning the old quarters at 2019 East Lake Street, Minneapolis.

 Meanwhile at the Garden, Martha Crone became a regular volunteer assistant to Eloise Butler.
 When Eloise Butler died in 1933, Martha Crone took over sole responsibility for maintaining the Garden.
 Odell's Burma-Shave plant was a short walk from the Garden at 2318 Chestnut Avenue West.
 As he stated in a letter, he found his "interest in the Wild Flower Garden revived."
 Odell became a regular hands-on volunteer, helping Crone pull weeds, transplant flowers, and manage the Garden.
 He became a familiar sight to visitors, digging in the dirt while dressed in suit and tie.